-Put the direction control lever in the NEUTRAL position, engage the neutral lock mechanism and block the tires.

-- 2. Follow the engine, converter and hydraulic system warm-up procedures in Sec.
+- 1. Put the direction control lever in the NEUTRAL position, engage the neutral lock mechanism and block the tires.
+Do not actuate the parking brake. - 2.
+Follow the engine, converter and hydraulic system warm-up procedures in Sec.
 1. - 3.
-Put the transmission control levers in the FOR-WARD and THIRD speed range positions and fully depress the service brake pedal. - Accelerate the engine to full throttle and record the maximum tachometer reading - this is the converter stall RPM.
+Put the transmission control levers in the FORWARD and THIRD speed range positions and fully depress the service brake pedal. - Accelerate the engine to full throttle and record the maximum tachometer reading - this is the converter stall RPM.